 Hi there!
 It’s Melissa from The Happier Homemaker back again this month with a super easy knock off project today.

 I don’t know about you but I just love looking at stores and catalogs for my DIY inspiration.
-I recently saw this gorgeous Anthropologie octopus pillow online but one look at the $168 price tag and I knew it would not be making an appearance in my living room!
+I recently saw a gorgeous Anthropologie octopus pillow online but one look at the $168 price tag and I knew it would not be making an appearance in my living room!
 I knew right away that I could DIY my own version for significantly less and am in love with how it turned out!

 - Inexpensive Tea Towels (I bought mine from Walmart-2 for less than $5)